contactandyc/another-c-library/12_red_black_tree.md

 }
 ```

-If the sibling is to the right and is black.
+<b>If the sibling is to the right and is black:</b>

-First check to see if the sibling's right child is red.
+First, check to see if the sibling's right child is red.
 If it is, color it black and rotate left around the parent.

 ```bash
 EXAMPLE